OSLC/developing-oslc-applications/_harp/iotp_adaptor/authentication.md

 But what can you do with that link in RDNG?
 Can it be navigated?
 Does it support resource preview?
 The link will show up in RDNG as a URL without resource preview, but you can click on the link and navigate to RTC as RTC will redirect the GET on the URL to its web application (if there is no Accept header).
 Authentication in this case is addressed by the user login, not consumer keys.

-All communication between the CE apps and iotp-connector server is one way.
-The links are all owned by the CE apps, and the iotp-connector is a server providing target resources for those links.
-The iotp-connector is never a client of any of the CE apps and cannot store any links to resources in those apps.
+All communication between the CE apps and iotp-adaptor server is one way.
+The links are all owned by the CE apps, and the iotp-adaptor is a server providing target resources for those links.
+The iotp-adaptor is never a client of any of the CE apps and cannot store any links to resources in those apps.

-The iotp-connector server needs to be able to provide consumer keys for the CE friend apps.
+The iotp-adaptor server needs to be able to provide consumer keys for the CE friend apps.
 This could be done with a single consumer key that is created by the administrator and used for all client/friend apps.
-Or the client apps could create provisional keys when creating the friend connection, and these could be automatically accepted and stored in the iotp-connector server's consumer store.
+Or the client apps could create provisional keys when creating the friend connection, and these could be automatically accepted and stored in the iotp-adaptor server's consumer store.

 # CredentialsFilter and Session Management

-The iotp-connector server uses a JEE servlet filter to intercept all requests to protected resources.
+The iotp-adaptor server uses a JEE servlet filter to intercept all requests to protected resources.
 This filter is configured in the application's deployment descriptor (web.xml file):

 ```
 	<filter>